libretro/libretro-uae/README.md

 You can find the whole documentation in [configuration.txt](configuration.txt).

 ## Knows Bugs
-- When load savesate , exiting GUI without reset.
+- When load savesate, exiting GUI without reset.
 You have to re-enter GUI and do the reset.
-- Everything not working well, It's a debug release , so expect to more bug.
+- It's a debug release, so expect bug.

 We plan to use the core of winuae in the future, but no release date for now.